wilsonmar/wilsonmar.github.io/_posts/2022-04-13-hashicorp-consul.md

    <a name="UnMismatchF"></a>
 1. With Consul, instead of <a href="#MismatchF">F. Developers spending too much time coding network communication logic</a> in each program (for retries, tracing, secure TLS, etc.), networking can be managed by Consul and made visible in the Consul GUI.

-   Since Consul is added as additional servers in parallel in the same infrastructure, changes usually involve configuration rather than app code changes.
+   Consul is "platform agnostic" because Consul is added as additional servers in parallel in the same infrastructure, changes usually involve configuration rather than app code changes.
 Thus, Consul can connect/integrate services running both on-prem servers and in clouds, inside and outside Kubernetes.

    <a name="UnMismatchG"></a>
 1. Within the system, obtain the <strong>health status of each app server</strong> so that <strong>traffic is routed only to healthy app services</strong>, so provide a more aware approach than <a href="#MismatchG">load balancers blindly routing</a> (by Round-Robin, etc.).